 In 1974, the sound poet Henri Chopin swallows a little probe and records the sounds of his stomach, producing “La Digestion,” [Digestion] the most radical work to come out of “sound poetry.”

 La Digestion – Les Mirifique Tundras & Co., Alga Marghen 1997

 Concretized in this work, with unequivocal evidence and expressive power, is all the artistic research of a movement that was born in the Sixties, but that is rooted in the preceding experimentation of futurism, dadaism, and lettrism, in the work of [Antonin] Artaud.
 “La Digestion,” in our opinion, affirms the overcoming of all these experiences.

 We seek, therefore, to analyze the key points that have determined the development of “sound poetry” (in opposition to literary poetry), and the influence that a work like “La Digestion” has had on the development of avant-garde music, and for the consideration, today, of the experience of sound as such.

 In the first place, sound poetry neither follows a predetermined aesthetic, nor describes a compact group of artists, but rather encompasses multiple experiences, as is clearly evident in the “manifesto” collection Poésie sonore internationale [International sound poetry], edited by Henri Chopin, a key figure in the movement.
-Often with the aid of electronic devices, sound poetry does not pose any canon except starting form words and arriving at sound through a spontaneous creation of transformation, overlapping, juxtaposition, acceleration or slowing down (sometimes recursively), sound poetry does not pose any canon except that of starting from words and arriving at sound.
+A spontaneous creation of words and sound through their transformation (often with the aid of electronic devices), overlapping, juxtaposition, acceleration or slowing down, sometimes recursively; sound poetry does not pose any canon except starting from words and arriving at sound.